Darren0422/MySQL-Database/README.md

 Once all the information is added, the record is updated in the "Projects" table in the database.

 ###### Back to Main Menu
+When this option is selected, the user is displayed the main menu.

 ##### Update a Architect record
 When this option is selected, the user is prompted to enter the "Architect ID" they would like to update.
 They are then prompted to update various fields of information: